Skip to main content

 Key Scenarios

-• Docker daemon proxy: Enables Docker to pull images from Docker Hub and other registries
+• Docker daemon proxy: Enables Docker to pull images from Docker Hub, private registries, and pull-through mirrors

 • Container runtime proxy: Allows containers to access external resources during build and runtime